Stacktape

 Aurora Serverless Engine

-• To use the Aurora Serverless engine, set the engine.type property to aurora-postgresql-serverless or aurora-mysql-serverless.
+• To use the Aurora engine, set the engine.type property to aurora-postgresql-serverless or aurora-mysql-serverless.

-• Fully-managed AWS-developed engine with clustering support, high-availability, increased durability & performance.
+• Fully-managed AWS-developed engines (based on and compatible with either PostgreSQL or MySQL) with high-availability, increased durability performance.

 • Can scale to 0 ACUs (database is paused, and you don't pay anything).